-I have created several different wall paneling treatments to our home, and I usually end up painting the baseboards to match the wall.
-Unfortunately many of the baseboards are on carpet (which can be tricky to paint), but I have figured out how to paint baseboards on carpet.
+I have created several different wall paneling treatments for our home, and I usually end up painting the baseboards to match the wall.
+Unfortunately, many of the baseboards are on carpet (which can be tricky to paint), but I have figured out how to paint baseboards on the carpet.

-Supplies needed to paint baseboards without painting the carpet:
+Supplies needed to paint baseboard trim without painting the carpet:

 - Putty Knife

-To begin, run the packing tape next to the baseboard – overlapping it so that there is some tape to stuff under the baseboard (make sure the tape is sticky side down).
+To begin, run the packing (or painter’s) tape next to the baseboard – overlapping it so that there is some tape to stuff under the baseboard (make sure the tape is sticky side down).

-Allow the paint to dry completely before attempting to remove the tape (I suggest two coats of paint (allowing the first coat of paint to dry completely before adding the second).
+Allow the paint to dry completely before attempting to remove the tape.
+I suggest two coats of paint (allowing the first coat of paint to dry completely before adding the second).
 This allows for good coverage and a nice paint job.

-Painting baseboards on carpet is so easy with this painting technique!
+Painting baseboards on the edge of the carpet is so easy with this painting technique!